Bonkers is the 90s Disney cartoon I was obsessed with as a kid, and I will defend it to this day.

 Sergeant Miranda Wright

 Miranda Wright was Bonkers’ other partner, and she is where things get confusing (more on that in a second).
 She was voiced by Karla DeVito.
 Unlike Lucky, Miranda liked Bonkers.
 She was patient, sharp, and treated him as a real partner instead of a nuisance.
-That shifted the whole show from “constant conflict” to “actual teamwork,” which some fans loved and others missed the Lucky friction.
+That shifted the whole show from constant conflict to actual teamwork, which some fans loved while others missed the Lucky friction.

 Supporting Cast